Commercial Utility Cargo Vehicle: Dodge M8XX Series

 The 1 1/4 ton M880-series was based on the Dodge W200, a 3/4 ton capacity 4×4 civilian/commercial truck.
 The 880/890 had a 2,500 lb cargo rating, enabling it to have a 5/4-ton load rating.
 The similar 1 1/4 ton M890-series was based on the Dodge D200, a 3/4 ton capacity 4×2 civilian/commercial truck.
 In Canadian service, the base vehicle was the 4-speed standard transmission, Power Wagon model, which was slightly heavier and costlier than the W200.

 The M880/M890 had a conventional 12-volt electrical system; a separate 24-volt system was added to certain variants of the trucks to power communications units, but this precluded power steering on those units—the pump location being taken up by the 24-volt generator.
 The gasoline engine was out of step with the military's move toward diesel engines during this time period.
 The lack of power steering was a hindrance in off-road, close quarters, and snow-plowing duties (although most civilian and Air Force models had power steering).
 Around 44,000 M880/M890s were produced during the 1976–1977 model years and were used by the Army and Air Force until the late 1990s.

 Powertrain

-All M880/M890s were powered by Chrysler's 5.2L 318-cubic inch gasoline engine with a two-barrel Carter or Holley carburetor.
+All M880/M890s were powered by Chrysler's 5.2 L 318-cubic inch gasoline engine with a two-barrel Carter or Holley carburetor.
 These were rated at 150 hp and 230 lbft.
 Most were equipped with the Loadflite 727 3-speed automatic transmission.
 The 880s used a 2-speed New Process Gear NP203 transfer case.
 A Dana 44 4.10:1 front axle and floating Dana 60 4:10.1 rear axle completed the setup.
 The trucks were equipped with front disc brakes and rear drum brakes.
 They had a military-rated top speed of 70 mph.